Upload to Box from an Email

 You can also set up Postbox's email filters to automatically trigger a Quick Post when you receive an email from a specific sender or with a particular subject.

-For example, you can configure Postbox to quick post any emails sent from "Co-worker A" with "Product Update" in the subject line to your general emailing list.
+For example, you can configure Postbox to quick post any emails sent from "Co-worker A" with "Product Update" in the subject line to your general mailing list.

 To set this up, go to Postbox's Tools menu > Message Filters > New, set your filter criteria, then for the action select Quick Post and then your desired Quick Post.